piotr-rzepa/cloud-resume-challenge/README.md

 ### Stage 2 - Building the API

-This section is about extending local visitor counter (written in JavaScript) to a full API which saves the values in AWS DynamoDB database
+This section is about extending local visitor counter (written in JavaScript) to a full API which saves the values in AWS DynamoDB database.

 #### Database

-The visitor counter is saved and retrieved from a single Table in AWS DynamoDB.
+The visitor counter is saved and retrieved from a single Table in AWS DynamoDB.\
 There is a single Item (record) in DynamoDB table, which gets constantly updated when a new visitor opens the page.

 | Primary key                | Attributes |